Welcome to today's edition of the Rush 24-7 podcast.

 It's identical.

-And many of us who were alive and kicking in 1983 and understand all the great wonderful things that took place then with the Reagan years, the economic rebound and so forth, we sometimes are frustrated.
+And many of us who were alive and kicking in 1983 and understand all the great, wonderful things that took place then with the Reagan years, the economic rebound and so forth, we sometimes are frustrated.

 What happened?

-Why do people who live through that prosperity, which continued into the 90s?
+Why do people who lived through that prosperity, which continued into the 90s, how do they so easily forget it?

 How are they so easily co-opted into thinking?

-And then we know the media with a constant history revisionism that goes on daily and has been since Reagan was in office, and the co-opting of the public school system.
+And we know the media with a constant history revisionism that goes on daily and has been since Reagan was in office and the co-opting of the public school system, not teaching about Reagan, or if they do, lying about Reagan.

 It's not the point of this.